Is Hormone Replacement Therapy Right for You?

 What are the benefits and risks of hormone therapy?

-Hormone therapy is a relatively low-risk medication when given to the right person.
-In addition to reducing symptoms, people taking hormone therapy usually experience an improved quality of life, better overall health, and better bone health when taking the medication for less than five years.
-“We really don’t see a lot of risks,” Dr. Howell explained.
+Hormone therapy is a relatively low-risk medication when given to the right person and used for less than five years.
+In addition to reducing symptoms, people taking hormone therapy for less than five years usually experience an improved quality of life, better overall health, and better bone health.
+“We really don’t see a lot of risks,” Dr. Howell said.

-When hormone replacement therapy is used for longer than five years, the risks for blood clots, stroke, and breast cancer (specifically when using progesterone-containing medication) can increase as you age and the longer you’re on the medication.
-People older than 60 who begin hormone replacement therapy have an increased risk of cardiovascular disease and dementia, which is why HRT is not usually recommended for them, as the risks outweigh the benefits.
+People older than 60 who begin hormone replacement therapy have an increased risk of cardiovascular disease and dementia, so HRT may not be recommended, as the risks may outweigh the benefits.

 Will hormone therapy help me lose weight?